The Proposition. 2005. Directed by John Hillcoat. Screenplay by Nick Cave.

 The Proposition is a unique, innovative use of Western cinema.
 Right off the bat, the fact Nick Cave wrote this screenplay should interest a good deal of movie fans, particularly if you dig on his music like myself.
 Even better, this reunites Cave with director John Hillcoat.
 They did a film in 1988 called Ghosts… of the Civil Dead, a prison drama about the state of incarceration, where it was then, and where it might be in the future.
 I loved that movie, and though it had flaws Hillcoat proved his worth as a feature film director right off the bat.

 The brutality of this Australian Western picture is almost unparalleled in the Western genre as a whole.
 Naturally we expect a certain degree of it.
 All the wildness of frontier living, all the harshness, the fact Australia was unique in its birth as being cobbled together by the British into a large land the filled with colonists and Irish prisoners, this amounts to an impressively violent vision of the burgeoning land that is Australia.
-There are some incredibly well executed practical effects that blow me away every time – not to pun hard, but the blown apart head just before the film’s 40-minute mark is savage.
+There are some incredibly well executed practical effects that blow me away every time— the blown apart head just before the film’s 40-minute mark is brutal.
 Even just the gritty ruggedness of the Burns clan is fascinating, coupled with the raw look of the locations.
-You actually feel like taking a shower after watching The Proposition; each time a fly buzzes near somebody, or some food, you want to reach inside the screen and bat it away.
+You actually feel like taking a shower after watching The Proposition— each time a fly buzzes near somebody, or some food, you want to reach inside the screen and bat it away.
 There’s a visceral truth to the way Hillcoat and his crew handle the entire production, making it one of the most honest Western pictures ever made.

 Some other nasty, key moments: